 |Updated: 15.1.2018 - Next update: 8.1.2019|

-According to cause of death data, 70 persons were killed in homicides in Finland in 2015.
+According to cause of death data, 63 persons were killed in homicides in Finland in 2016.
 The number was lowest since 1895.
-The mortality rate relative to the population, 1.28 victims per 100,000 population, was the lowest recorded since 1782 and the fifth lowest during the compilation of statistics on causes of death that started in 1754.
+The mortality rate relative to the population, 1.14 victims per 100,000 population, was the lowest recorded since 1782 and the fourth lowest during the compilation of statistics on causes of death that started in 1754.
+Homicides have only been at a lower level in 1758, 1771 and 1782.
 However, statistics from the 18th century are considerably more unreliable than the present statistics, so in reality, the level of homicides in recent years has been lowest throughout our known criminal history.
-On account of the declining homicide trend starting from the 1990s, mainly homicides committed by men against both men and women have decreased.
-In earlier decades and centuries, changes in the level of total homicides have followed changes in the volume of male violence.
+On account of the declining homicide trend starting from the 1990s, especially homicides committed by men have decreased, against both men and women.
 Changes in homicides committed by women have been small in recent decades.

-Despite their decreased numbers, the general profile of homicides remains unchanged.
-A typical homicide involves a killing in a private home during a drinking spree that erupts into a dispute.
-The weapon is a kitchen knife and the crime is committed at the weekend.
-The perpetrator and the victim know each other well, are middle-aged, live alone, are socially excluded alcoholic men who have a track record of sentences for acts of violence.
-At the time of the crime, the parties involved have a blood alcohol level that is between and three parts per thousand.
+Despite their decreased numbers, the general profile of homicides has remained unchanged.
+A typical Finnish homicide involves a killing in a private home as a result of a dispute during a drinking spree.
+The weapon is a kitchen knife and the crime is committed during a weekend.
+The perpetrator and the victim are old friends, middle-aged, live alone, and are socially excluded alcoholic men, who have several prior sentences for acts of violence.
+At the time of the crime, the parties involved typically have a blood alcohol level between one and three parts per thousand.

 Institute of Criminology and Legal Policy